 Best shops for emerging designers

-- Find cutting-edge threads from the next big things in fashion at Dover Street Market, including Londoners Wales Bonner and Martine Rose.
+- Find cutting-edge threads from the next big things in fashion at Dover Street Market.

 - Championing emerging stars from diverse backgrounds from as far back as the 1970s, Browns is the place to get ahead of the curve.

-- 50m in Belgravia's Eccleston Yards features up to 30 up-and-coming designers at any one time, from Roop to Ryan Lo, on its 50-metre-long rails.
+- 50m in Belgravia's Eccleston Yards features up to 30 up-and-coming designers at any one time on its 50-metre-long rails.

-- Tucked away in Soho's Brewer Street, Machine-A showcases the latest styles from the likes of Kenneth Ize and Samuel Guì Yang.
+- Tucked away in Soho's Brewer Street, Machine-A showcases the latest styles from contemporary designers.

 - Do your bit for charity by purchasing a designer fashion item at Mary’s Living and Giving Shops for Save the Children.